Frequently Asked Questions

 If you have submitted your writing sample & statement of purpose and paid the application fee by the deadline, your application will be assessed by the committee.

-There is a one-month grace period for letters of recommendation and transcripts.
+There is a one-month grace period for receipt of the letters of recommendation, language test scores, and transcripts.
 Applications that are not complete by January 1st will be cancelled.
+You do not need to contact us if your letters, scores, or transcripts will arrive between December 1st and January 1st.

 Does UT have a Literary Journal?